cycloss/pin/README.md

 If Flask for Python is a micro web app framework, then Pin is a pico framework.

-Pin is written in pure Dart and allows you to create APIs using a simple syntax that uses annotations.
+Pin is written in pure Dart and allows you to create REST APIs and other web apps using a simple syntax that uses annotations.

 ## Usage